Download the full PDF for Alabama

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-Alabama is tied for 45th in the nation.
+Alabama ranks 47th in the nation.

-The 10-year high for the labor force participation rate in Alabama was 58 percent occurring in June 2025, and the 10-year low was 55.4 percent in April 2020.
+The 10-year high for the labor force participation rate in Alabama was 58 percent occurring in April 2025, and the 10-year low was 55.4 percent in April 2020.

-The national labor force participation rate fell by 0.1 percentage points to 62.3 percent in June.
+The national labor force participation rate fell by 0.1 percentage points to 62.4 percent in December.